-The companies in our Group received a number of awards in the past year: According to a study by the consulting and analysis company Lünendonk®, Allgeier is one of the leading "IT service companies" in Germany and improved its position in that list to 7th in Germany. mgm technology partners achieved podium finishes in two readers' choice awards in the 2023 reporting year: Gold and thus second place in the "Low Code / No Code" category at the renowned IT Awards of Vogel IT-Medien.
-This means that mgm has once again outperformed some large, international low-code providers among the ten nominees. mgm received an even better award at the Readers' Choice Awards of the trade journal "eGovernment": Platinum for first place - for the third time in a row.
-In contrast, the annual internet agency ranking compiled by the Bundesverband Digitale Wirtschaft (BVDW) e.V., HighText iBusiness, Horizont and werben & verkaufen is based on reported and documented sales figures.
-Almost 160 full-service digital agencies are on the list for 2023. mgm remains in the top 10 (ninth place), as in previous years, and in the new "Platform" sub-ranking, mgm even managed to secure second place out of 20 companies.
-Moreover, according to the 2023 Lünendonk® market survey, "Leading Providers of IT Workforce Services in Germany," our Allgeier Experts unit is one of the top IT workforce services providers in Germany.
+The companies in our Group received a number of awards in a row.
+In contrast, the annual internet agency ranking in the past year: According to a study by the consulting and compiled by the Bundesverband Digitale Wirtschaft (BVDW) analysis company Lünendonk[®], Allgeier is one of the leading e.V., HighText iBusiness, Horizont and werben & verkaufen "IT service companies" in Germany and improved its posiis based on reported and documented sales figures.
+Almost tion in that list to 7th in Germany. mgm technology partners 160 full-service digital agencies are on the list for 2023. achieved podium finishes in two readers' choice awards in mam remains in the top 10 (ninth place), as in previous years. the 2023 reporting year: Gold and thus second place in the and in the new "Platform" sub-ranking, mgm even managed "Low Code / No Code" category at the renowned IT Awards to secure second place out of 20 companies.
+Moreover, of Vogel IT-Medien.
+This means that mgm has once again according to the 2023 Lünendonk® market survey, "Leading outperformed some large, international low-code providers Providers of IT Workforce Services in Germany," our Allgeier among the ten nominees, mam received an even better Experts unit is one of the top IT workforce services providers award at the Readers' Choice Awards of the trade journal in Germany. "eGovernment": Platinum for first place - for the third time